 I have to APPLY for property tax exemptions?

 Yes!
-Property tax exemptions are NOT provided automatically, even if an organization has been determined to be exempt from federal income taxes.
+Property tax exemptions are NOT automatic in NYC, even if an organization is exempt from federal income taxes.

 Where can I find the application?